Challenge Accepted (web series): Awards and nominations

-Challenge Accepted received the Show of the Year award at the 13th Streamy Awards in 2023. and Best Unscripted Series at the 2022 Streamy Awards.
-It was nominated for Show of the Year at the 2022 Streamy Awards.
-In 2019, Michelle Khare was nominated for Creator of the Year at the Shorty Awards.
+Challenge Accepted won the Streamy Award for Best Unscripted Series in 2022 and the Streamy Award for Show of the Year in 2023, after being nominated for the latter award the previous year.

-In 2025, Challenge Accepted successfully petitioned to join the Primetime Emmy Awards ballot for Outstanding Hosted Nonfiction Series or Special.
-The series debuted its first feature-length episode, Challenge Accepted: 90 Day Black Belt, at the Montclair Film Festival.
+In 2025, Khare successfully petitioned to have Challenge Accepted join the Primetime Emmy Awards ballot for Outstanding Hosted Nonfiction Series or Special.
+The series premiered its first feature-length episode, Challenge Accepted: 90 Day Black Belt, at the Montclair Film Festival.
 It was the official Emmy submission for consideration by voting members.